Last updated on June 3rd, 2023 at 02:07 pm

 6. The Rules of the Game (1939)

 The Rules of the Game is considered a masterpiece of French cinema and one of the greatest films ever made.
-The film is set in a French chateau and focuses on the relationships between a group of wealthy upper-class characters, examining themes of class, love, and morality.
-The film was initially met with controversy and was a commercial failure upon its release, but has since been re-evaluated and is now widely acclaimed.
-Read the article
+The film is set in a French estate and focuses on the relationships between a group of wealthy upper-class characters, examining themes of class, love, and morality.
+Read more.

 7. Gone With the Wind (1939)

-Gone With the Wind 1939 is a historical romance film based on American novelist Margaret Mitchell’s novel of the same name.
-Set in American Civil War, unlike the novel, the film portrays only the romantic affair between a headstrong Georgian girl, Scarlett and her childhood sweetheart Ashley Wilkes who customarily married his cousin Melanie.
+Based on American novelist Margaret Mitchell’s novel of the same name and set the in American Civil War, Gone With the Wind 1939 is a historical romance film that portrays the romantic affair between an impulsive Georgian girl, Scarlett O’Hara and her childhood sweetheart Ashley Wilkes who customarily married his cousin Melanie.
 Scarlett’s unrequited love for Ashley and love for her homeland dominated the theme of the film.
-Read the article
+Read more.

 8. The Grapes of Wrath (1940)

-The Grapes of Wrath is a 1940 American drama film based on the classic novel of the same name by John Steinbeck and tells the story of a poor Oklahoma family forced to migrate to California during the Dust Bowl of the 1930s.
-Starred stars Henry Fonda as Tom Joad, the leader of the family, the film is about resilience and perseverance in the face of adversity.
+The Grapes of Wrath is a 1940 American drama film directed by John Ford.
+The film is based on the classic novel of the same name by John Steinbeck, and tells the story of a poor Oklahoma family forced to migrate to California during the Dust Bowl of the 1930s.

 9. Rebecca (1940)

-Based on the novel of the same name by Daphne du Maurier and directed by Alfred Hitchcock, Rebecca 1940 is an American psychological thriller about a young woman who becomes the second wife of a wealthy widower, only to find that the memory of his late wife, Rebecca, still haunts their life together.
-It is known for its moody atmosphere, and gothic sensibility, as well as its memorable performances and it won two Academy Awards.
+Rebecca is a 1940 American psychological thriller film that follows a young woman who becomes the second wife of a wealthy widower, only to find that the memory of his late wife, Rebecca, still haunts their life together.
+The film is known for its moody atmosphere, gothic sensibility, and its psychological tension, as well as its memorable performances by Olivier and Fontaine.

 10. Citizen Kane (1941)